-Migration ways of Greeks were fixed by their settlements, which original name have survived till now and can be decrypted with the help of the Greek language.
-According to them, first the Greeks crossed to the left bank of the Dnieper and reached the Desna River.
-This is evidenced by the names, at least, of the two settlements in Chernihiv region: the village of Stas in Chernihiv district (from στάσις "stand, site") and the village of Olbyn in Kozelets distrikt of Chernihiv Region (from Ger. ὄλβος "happiness, prosperity").
-Hence they, using in the summer waterway, moved down the Desna River and further along the Dnieper, stopping for the winter in convenient places, and finding suitable conditions, stayed there for a long time.
+Migration ways of Greeks were fixed by their settlements, which original names have survived till now and can be decrypted with the help of the Greek language.
+According to them, first, the Greeks crossed to the left bank of the Dnieper and reached the Desna River.
+This is evidenced by the names, at least, of the two settlements in Chernihiv Region: the village of Stas in Chernihiv district (from στάσις "stand, site") and the village of Olbyn in Kozelets district of Chernihiv Region (from Ger. ὄλβος "happiness, prosperity").
+Hence they, using the summer waterway, moved down the Desna River and further along the Dnieper, stopping for the winter in convenient places, and finding suitable conditions, stayed there for a long time.
 So settlements were established on the banks of the Dnieper, some of which have preserved original Greek names till now.
-One of these settlements was Kiev, which name can be decoded with using Gr. κίω "to set in moving".
+One of these settlements was Kyiv, which name can be decoded using Gr. κίω "to set in moving".
 If the original name of the city was Kuara, as stated in the Armenian chronicle, the second part of the name can be Gr. ῥοή "stream" from ῥέω "to flow".

 Ancient Greek place names in Ukraine.

 Reliability of the decryption of names is confirmed by their good phonetic correspondence to Greek words, as well as by their concentration in a relatively small space.
 Additionally, the probability is increased by the location of the Greek settlements in the form of a chain along the Dnieper and Desna, indicating the path of movement of migrants (more about this in the article "Ancient Greeks and Italics in Ukraine and Russia".)